There are many reasons why people oppose incineration, including because:

-In 2017 the UK’s 42 incinerators released a combined total of nearly 11 million tonnes of CO2, around 5 million tonnes of which were from fossil sources such as plastic.
-The 5 million tonnes of fossil CO2 released by UK incinerators in 2017 resulted in an unpaid cost to society of around £325 million (Source).
+In 2019 the UK’s 53 incinerators released a combined total of around 13.3m tonnes of CO₂e, around 6.6 million tonnes of which were from fossil sources such as plastic (Source).
+The 6.6 million tonnes of fossil CO₂ released by UK incinerators in 2019 resulted in an unpaid cost to society of more than £450 million (Source).

 Even when methane generation from the landfill of biogenic material is taken into account, over its lifetime a typical waste incinerator built in 2020 is estimated to release the equivalent of around 1.6 million tonnes of CO₂ more than sending the same waste to landfill (Source).
 When electricity generation is taken into account, each tonne of plastic burned at that incinerator would result in the release of around 1.43 tonnes of fossil CO₂ (Source).

-Composition analysis indicates that much of what is currently used as incinerator feedstock could be recycled or composted, and this would result in carbon savings and other environmental benefits.
+Composition analysis indicates that much of what is currently used as incinerator feedstock could be recycled or composted (see recycling section above), and recycling what would otherwise be incinerated would result in significant carbon savings and other environmental benefits.
 Thus, incinerating waste comes with a significant ‘opportunity cost’ that has a significant adverse climate change impact (Source).

 Incineration is a barrier to the Circular Economy